holographicSol/OmegaFindv2/README.md

      -c       Contents Scan         Specify a directory in which file contents will be scanned.
      -d       De-Obfuscation        Attempt to find files where suffix does not match contents.
      -p       Password Protected    Only scan for password protected archives.
-     -r       Reveal                Display all file types.
+     -r       Reveal Scan           Display all file types.
-     -t       Type                  Display all files of type.
+     -t       Type Scan             Display all files of type.
      -s       String Scan           Display all files containing string.
 Used with -q.
      -q       Query                 Specify a search query.
 Used with -c. -c PATH -q QUERY.
      -sfx     Suffix                Specify suffix.
 Used with -t.
      -csfx    Custom Suffix         Specify custom suffix group.
 Used with -t.
+     -nsfx    New Suffix Group      Create new custom suffix group.
      -gsfx    Group Suffix          Specify default suffix group.
 Used with -t. archive, audio, book, code, exe, font, image, sheet, slide, text, video, web.